 Buying baby and toddler stuff is fun but can quickly get expensive.
 When shopping, stick to the list and get only what you need.
 Leave cutesy items at the store.
 The cost of diapers and wipes alone should be enough to make you think twice.

 Last But Not Least: Take a Deep Breath!

-Sending your child to daycare shouldn’t be as stressful as it sounds, nor should you need a bag that is overflowing with products.
+Sending your child to daycare shouldn’t be as stressful as it sounds, nor should you need a bag overflowing with products.
 With the right essentials and our list as a handy guide, you can feel the relief of preparedness you deserve while being a hard-working parent!